raspberrypi/documentation/setup/monitor-connection.md

 ![HDMI cable](images/hdmi_connector.png)

+Note that the Raspberry Pi 4 has two micro HDMI connectors, which will require a good quality micro lead, especially when using 4k montiors or TV's.

 ### DVI

 For monitors with a DVI port, you can use an HDMI-to-DVI cable, or an HDMI cable with a DVI adapter.
 Note that the DVI standard does not support audio.